Request For Assistance

 The Lone Star Justice Alliance is the leading advocate in Texas in the fight to end harsh sentences for children in the legal system.
 We directly represent children in their challenges, provide litigation support and technical assistance to other defenders, and professional training to support the ongoing implementation of these decisions at the state level.
 We do all of this while fighting for racial justice for children and their families.

-- Direct Representation: represent individual youth in cases that have the potential to set legal precedent.
+- Direct Representation.
+Representing individual youth in cases that have the potential to set legal precedents.
 LSJA cases are designed to impact a broad population or correct failures that are impacting vulnerable youth.

-- Strategic Litigation: Engage in class action lawsuits when necessary to impact entire classes of youth after identifying barriers in the system that impede fair application of the law.
+- Strategic Litigation.
+Engaging in class action lawsuits when necessary to impact entire classes of youth after identifying barriers in the system that impede fair application of the law.

 Client Support Services